-Blakely also recently starred opposite her friend, Pauley Perrette (“NCIS”) in the short film called, “TO COMFORT YOU,” directed by Marc Saltarelli which was a selection by film festivals worldwide.
+Blakely also recently starred opposite her friend and former co-star, Pauley Perrette (NCIS) in the short film To Comfort You, directed by Marc Saltarelli, which was a selection by film festivals worldwide.
 Blakely and Perrette shared the Best Actress Award for the film which won the jury prize as Best Picture in the 2010 Beverly Hills Short Film Festival.

-Blakely started her career in New York where she studied acting with such renowned acting coaches as Warren Robertson, Lee Strasberg, Sanford Meisner, and she later continued her years of studying in Los Angeles with Charles Conrad and Warner Loughlin.
+Blakely started her career in New York where she studied with the well-known acting coaches Warren Robertson, Lee Strasberg and Sanford Meisner, and she later continued her years of studying in Los Angeles with Charles Conrad and Warner Loughlin.

-In the theater, Blakely starred in the world premiere of “DIVA” at the La Jolla Playhouse, for playwright of Howard M. Gould.
-Blakely’s work in “DIVA!” won high praise in the San Diego Union Tribune which said, “Blakely’s performance never lets up.
+In the theater, Blakely starred in the 2001 world premiere of DIVA! at the La Jolla Playhouse, for playwright of Howard M. Gould.
+Blakely’s work in DIVA! won high praise in the San Diego Union Tribune which said, “Blakely’s performance never lets up.
 Her ‘Deanna’ is a force of nature…amoral, unstoppable...Blakely seduces us with her charm…Blakely’s elegant, arrogant ‘Deanna’ is the engine that drives the show.”

-Perhaps her most memorable performance, dubbed "Magnificent" by the New York Times, was her portrayal of the late 30's film star, Frances Farmer, in "WILL THERE REALLY BE A MORNING," (3 Hour Special on CBS) for which she was again nominated for a Golden Globe as Best Dramatic Actress.
+Perhaps her most memorable performance, dubbed "Magnificent" by the New York Times, was her portrayal of the late '30s film star, Frances Farmer, in Will There Really Be A Morning, (3-hour Special on CBS) for which she earned another Golden Globe nomination for Best Dramatic Actress.